mctrl-io/mctrl/README.md

   reaches a preset funding target.

 CTRL Tokenomics
-  The strategy is to use the same native token for catalyst funding that we'll use as a utility token for running the DAO.
-We'll call these two modes Catalyst Phase and Operational Status.
+  The strategy is to use the same native token for bootstrap funding that we'll use as a utility token for running the DAO.
+We'll call these two modes Bootstrap Phase and Operational Status.

-  Catalyst Phase
+  Bootstrap Phase
     We'll first mint a very large surplus of CTRL, priced at $1 USD.
 The huge market cap means that total supply of CTRL won't run out before reaching Operational Status.
-A target amount of CTRL will then be allocated for catalyst funding, called the Bootstrap Fund.
+A target amount of CTRL will then be allocated for bootstrap funding, called the Bootstrap Fund.
 The Bootstrap Fund will cash out for mission use when it reaches its target, thus providing the startup capital needed by Mission CTRL to reach Operational Status.